profsmith89/ctps/_sources/chap03.md

 On to the second step, which has us substitute the string `'Gato'` with the Unicode code point for the cat-with-wry-smile emoji.
 You've already done something like this when we talked about how to express a carriage return.
 We used the special character sequence `'\n'` where the `'\'` told the Python interpreter that the next character wasn't a simple `'n'` but an encoding of something we couldn't express in a single printable character.
 We will do the same thing here.

-Python provides two ways to specify Unicode code points: We can use '`\u`' followed by four hexadecimal characters if the character we want is at the start of the Unicode code space, like the letter 'G'.
+Python provides two ways to specify Unicode code points: We can use `'\u'` followed by four hexadecimal characters if the character we want is at the start of the Unicode code space, like the letter 'G'.

 ```{code-block} python
 ---